facebook

 Contraindications

-There are some conditions or situations in which we do not proceed with the treatment or use it with caution.
+In certain conditions or situations, we either do not proceed with the treatment or use it with caution:

 Side Effects

-When considering how mesenchymal stem cells work and what benefits they may bring, it is important to know potential adverse effects.
+When considering how mesenchymal stem cells work and their potential benefits, it’s also important to be aware of any possible adverse effects.
 These are possible undesirable reactions that sometimes occur after receiving the treatment:

 Most of these symptoms last only a few hours after the infusion.
 They may be relieved with painkillers or rest following the procedure.